gotoiot/service-django-rest-api/README.md

 When the above processes finish, start the database service with the command `docker-compose up -d db` from the root of the project.
 With the database running, it is necessary to create the tables that the application needs to work with the command `docker-compose run code-api python manage.py migrate`.

-In this project some sample data is included so that you can put the application to work with preloaded information.
-It is recommended that you import this data to test the application quickly without having to load the test data manually.
-To load the pre-loaded data, run the following command:
+It is possible to include sample data to test the API as quickly as possible.
+The sample data is in the `.fixtures` directory.
+The command needed for load fixture is as follows (in the example, the `assesments.json` fixtures will be loaded):

 ```
-docker-compose run code-api python manage.py loaddata .fixtures/db.json
+docker-compose run code-api python manage.py loaddata .fixtures/assesments.json
 ```

 ### Run the application

-With the initial configurations done, it is time to run the API service with the command `docker-compose up -d code-api` (if you want to run the service interactively, you can remove the -d flag during execution).
-When the service starts, you can access the `Browsable API` from the browser by entering the URL [http://localhost:8000/v1/assesments](http://localhost:8000/v1/assesments) in the browser.
+With the initial configurations done, it is time to run the API service with the command `docker-compose up code-api` (if you want to run the service in background, you can add the -d flag during execution).
+When the service starts, you can access the `Browsable API` from the browser by entering the [api root endpoint](http://localhost:8000/) in the browser.

-If you were able to access the `Browsable API` it means that the application is running correctly.
+If you are able to access the `Browsable API`, it means that the application is running correctly.

 </details>